WillHalto/rails-base/README.md

 # rails-base

-Starter config for a rails API with Docker.
+Starter config for a Dockerized rails API with a postgres db.

 Setup:
 Make sure to replace "app" in the dockerfile with the name of the application